seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Nay, hear them, Antony:
 Fulvia perchance is angry; or, who knows
 If the scarce-bearded Caesar have not sent
-His powerful mandate to you, ‘Do this, or this;
+His powerful mandate to you, 'Do this, or this;
 Take in that kingdom, and enfranchise that;
-Perform ’t, or else we damn thee.’
+Perform 't, or else we damn thee.'

 **MARK ANTONY**
 How, my love!